leczy512/ipgeo-discord/README.md

 Or the [official website](https://snekfetch.js.org) and read the docs

-If u have problems u can dm me on twitter or discord ;)
+If u have problems u can dm me on twitter or discord ;) this is just a base, u can use other dependency